SadnessPower/TUM-Enchanted/Readme.md

 For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 ## LATEST CHANGELOGS
+2.5.2
+**IMPROVEMENTS**
+- Now all objects will be generated on random maps!
+(Previously some objects were never generated, like Emerald Tower, Battle Academy and many others).
+- Creature skills which put debuff on enemy stack now have those hard limits:
+  - Attack and Defense: No lower than 0.
+  - Min-Max Damage: No lower than 1.
+  - Speed: No lower than 3.

+**BUG FIXES**
+- Fixed WoG Option "Allow Building Twice per Day in Towns" not working after loading a game.

 2.5.1
 Fixed the following regressions:
 - Left click on Castle icon will now propose TUM creatures if present.